ppy/osu-wiki/news/2023/2023-11-25-new-featured-artist-dot96.md

 From *CHUNITHM* to *maimai* to *Tone Sphere* and more, **DOT96**'s diverse sound has been showcased across the rhythm game spectrum.

-Here on osu! though, **DOT96** had a not-so-conventional introduction via [MAKE IT FUNKY NOW](https://osu.ppy.sh/beatmapsets/1485845) — a beatmap featuring storyboard trickery by [Aspire](/wiki/Contests/Aspire) contest champion [Mr HeliX](https://osu.ppy.sh/users/2330619).
+Here on osu! though, **DOT96** had a not-so-conventional introduction via [MAKE IT FUNKY NOW](https://osu.ppy.sh/beatmapsets/1485845) — a beatmap featuring storyboard trickery by [Aspire](/wiki/Contests/Aspire) contest champion ::Mr HeliX::{ user-id=2330619 }.

 [**DOT96**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/390) has **4** new tunes to sort through, one of which is bound to be the template for your next map.